preveenraj/preveenraj/README.md

 ## A Human Being, also a Full Stack Developer!!

 - 🌱 I’m currently learning to live myself out the max. 🏄
-- 🥅 2021 Goals: Contributing to Open Source projects.
+- 🥅 2023 Goals: Developing products that will add value to the world.
-- ⚡ Fun fact: I love to go for a drive, skate and play guitar.
+- ⚡ Fun fact: I'm a big fan of the products I build and then myself.
 - 💬 Ask me about what's happening in Kerala, that's my native place.

 ### Connect with me: